benlund/roc/README.md

     hsh.to_hash # => {"foo"=>"bar"}

-NOTE: To use Lua with TransientStore, you'll need to install Rufus/lua @@link.
+NOTE: To use Lua with TransientStore, you'll need to install [rufus-lua](http://rufus.rubyforge.org/rufus-lua/).

 ## Implementing your own ROC classes

-The ROC::Types::ScalarTypes module can be used to easily implement other datatype that serialize to Redis Strings
+The ROC::Types::ScalarTypes module can be used to easily implement other datatype that serialize to Redis Strings.
+You just need to do the following things:

+ * implement serialize_value and deserialize_value
+ * optionally tell it how to delegate methods

-@@todo need to implemt the following methods, e.g here is the full implemtation of a hypothetical ROC::@@ class
+For example, here is the full implemtation of a hypothetical Foo::URI class:

+    module Foo
+      class URI < ROC::Base
+        include  ROC::Types::ScalarType

+        ## delgate any method that a URI responds_to? to the object returned by self.value (which you don't need to implement)
+        delegate_methods :on => ::URI.new, :to => :value

+        ## implementing scalar type required methods ##

+        def serialize(uri)
+	  uri.to_s
+        end

+        def deserialize(val)
+	  ::URI.parse(val)
+	end
+      end
+    end

 ## Comparison with other Redis libraries